Medicare Billing Privilege Revocations & Appeals

 Departmental Appeals Board (DAB) Hearing – CMS and providers are both entitled to appeal a ALJ decision to the Departmental Appeals Board.
 Providers who wish to request a DAB review must do so within 60 days of the ALJ decision and, because the DAB has authority to deny review, should work with experienced health care attorneys to prepare their requests.
 Similar to ALJ hearings, DAB hearings are unique in their rules and procedures, and are the final stage of administrative appeal.

 Federal Judicial Review – Any unfavorable decision from the DAB may entitle providers to seek judicial review in federal court.
 Providers must submit civil actions in U.S. District Court no later than 60 days of the DAB decision.

 Call for Immediate Assistance From Proven Texas Health Care Lawyers

-Hendershot, Cannon & Hisey, P.C. is immediately available to assist clients in any time-sensitive matter involving Medicare revocations, exclusions, and other state and federal health program enforcement actions – and we encourage providers to call (713) 909-7323 or contact us as soon as possible after an notice of revocation, or any investigation, subpoena, audit, or other potentially harmful action.
+Hendershot, Cowart & Hisey, P.C. is immediately available to assist clients in any time-sensitive matter involving Medicare revocations, exclusions, and other state and federal health program enforcement actions – and we encourage providers to call (713) 909-7323 or contact us as soon as possible after an notice of revocation, or any investigation, subpoena, audit, or other potentially harmful action.